slashinfty/srcom-bot/README.md

 Gets the rules for a category of a specific games.
 For example, `!src kirby's dream land;beat the game?` would get the rules for the Beat the Game category of Kirby's Dream Land.

+**Note:** some categories do not have rules, but their sub-categories do.

+`!src game;category|sub-category?`

+Gets the rules for a sub-category of a specific game.
+If a sub-category does not have rules, the rules for the category will be returned.
+For example, `!src /oot;glitchless|any%?` would get the rules for the Glitchless Any% category of The Legend of Zelda: Ocarina of Time.

 `!src game;category|*`

 Gets a list of all sub-categories for a specific game, if any sub-categories exist.
 For example, `!src kirby's dream land;beat the game|*` would get all sub-categories of the Beat the Game category of Kirby's Dream Land.